Hassel Smith: Early life and education

 Hassel Wendell Smith Jr. was born on 24 April 1915 in Sturgis, Michigan to Hassel Wendell Smith Sr., a sales and advertising executive for the Kirsch-Rod drapery hardware company, and Helen Adams Smith, both college graduates.
-During childhood, because of his mother’s tuberculosis and the consequent search for a suitable climate for her health, Smith’s family moved home regularly.
+During childhood, because of his mother's tuberculosis and the consequent search for a suitable climate for her health, Smith's family moved home regularly.
 When Smith was three they moved to Denver, Colorado where they stayed for two or three years, and then to Los Angeles briefly, before San Mateo and then quickly on to Mill Valley in California before returning to Michigan.
 They stayed in Michigan until 1930, when Smith was fifteen, before going back to San Mateo, where Smith attended San Mateo High School.

 Student at Northwestern University

 Smith went to Northwestern University in Evanston, Illinois, from 1932.
-He was initially a Chemistry major but was defeated in learning German, then a requirement for a science career.
-He changed to Art History and English Literature, the art course requiring the practise as well as the study of art.
+He was initially a chemistry major but was defeated in learning German, then a requirement for a science career.
+He changed to art history and English literature, the art course requiring the practise as well as the study of art.
 He later claimed that at this point began "my actual art career, my love affair with painting".
-In 1936 Smith graduated B.S. cum laude with majors in History of Art and English literature.
+In 1936 Smith graduated B.S. cum laude with majors in history of art and English literature.

-While in Chicago, Smith was excited by the Ballets Russes de Monte Carlo under Léonide Massine on their visit to the city.
+While in Chicago, Smith was excited by the Ballets Russes de Monte Carlo led by Léonide Massine on their visit to the city.
 "I had never seen anything like it," wrote Smith later, "and became a balletomane, missing no performances, entranced by the dancing, the music ... the marvellous costumes and scenery."
-More crucially, during 1932-34 he was exposed to paintings and sculptures exhibited at the World's Fair in Chicago.
+More crucially, during 1932–34 he was exposed to paintings and sculptures exhibited at the World's Fair in Chicago.
 "The effect upon me of this experience was instantaneous and everlasting, a revelation", he wrote.
 "Lautrec, van Gogh, Gauguin, Seurat, Monet, Cézanne ...
 Miró, Brâncuşi, Léger, Duchamp, Matisse, Picasso, Mondrian, Dalí ...
 I was wowed by them all."
 His experiences in Chicago were turning points in his development.